SotirisLegkas/Sentiment-Analysis-on-COVID-Tweets/README.md

 # Sotiris-Legkas

 ## Task selection
 There were many options for plots in presantation, like tweets per name, mean sentiment score per name, mean sentiment score per location or through time (day-month).
-Also, there were many options for a highly interactive dashboard like a map (latitude,longitude) of the Netherlands with each the locations and a colour scale based on the sentiment score, which could changed interaactively for different dates of the year.
+Also, there were many options for a highly interactive dashboard like a map (latitude,longitude) of the Netherlands with each the locations and a colour scale based on the sentiment score, which could changed interactively for different dates of the year.

 After carefully reviewed the tasks, I chose to build a practical ML model for sentiment analysis.

 # Initial thoughts
 I kept the English translation of the full text and the sentiment score (sentiment_pattern).
 For this task, I should have started with something simple like using a simple model like logistic regression or even a relatively simple MLP and then try something more complex like RNN or a pre-trained model.
 Also, I should have preprocess the corpus like remove html tags, remove punctuations, remove numbers, single characters, multiple spaces, stopping words and even use lemmatizer, strip accents and lowercase the words.
 Then I should have tokenized the text make embeddings and use them as input in my model.
-(Maybe use TFIDF and maybe SVD for dimansionality reduction).
+(Maybe use TFIDF and maybe SVD for dimensionality reduction).

 However, I decided due to time constraints to go straight to pre-trained transformer models.
 I used the RoBERTa-base model.
 Hence, I used a pretrained model and fine-tuned it for this specific task, by training a top layer for some epochs.

 Note: I should have used a multilingual model like XLM-RoBERTa in dutch text.
-I did not do it due to time constraints.
+I did not do it, due to time constraints.
 However, the procedure is the same.

 ## Detailed project description
 I used Google colab to utilize the GPU.